Doctor of Nursing Practice - Nurse Anesthesia (DNP-NA) Program Requirements

 - Sheryl Steadman, Dean

-- James Stimpson, Program Director
+- Daniel Bunker, Associate Professor, Program Director

-- Art Shimata, Assistant Director
+- Art Shimata, Professor

-The mission of the Doctor of Nursing Practice program at Westminster College is to provide an academic environment which allows nurse anesthesia students to master the intellectual and technical skills required to become competent in the safe administration of anesthesia.
+The mission of the Doctor of Nursing Practice-Nurse Anesthesia program at Westminster University is to provide an academic environment which allows nurse anesthesia students to master the intellectual and technical skills required to become competent in the safe administration of anesthesia.
 The program accomplishes this by admitting a select group of experienced, graduate level nurses and then providing them with the highest level of didactic instruction, anesthesia simulation, and clinical site experiences.
 Our nurse anesthesia graduates develop life-long critical thinking skills and the professionalism needed to become compassionate, patient-centered anesthesia providers.
 We are committed to upholding the standards set forth by the American Association of Nurse Anesthetists (AANA) and the Council on Accreditation (COA) to produce skilled nurse anesthetists who are qualified to sit for the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA) Examination.
-By this educational endeavor, it is the mission of the DNP-NA program at Westminster College to contribute to filling the urban and rural community needs for anesthesia providers.
+By this educational endeavor, it is the mission of the DNP-NA program at Westminster University to contribute to filling the urban and rural community needs for anesthesia providers.

 A graduate of the DNP-NA program: